 In this paper we present an approach based on the use of eigenvectors (eigenimage).
-This can be briefly described as a method, which computes the eigenspace determined by processing the eigenvalues and eigenvectors of the image set (see also [6], [11], [12], [18], [22]).
+This can be briefly described as a method, which computes the eigenspace determined by processing the eigenvalues and eigenvectors of the image set (see also [7], [8], [13], [16]).
 For our practical implementation in order to decrease the number of images, the image set is obtained by varying pose while maintaining a constant level of illumination.
-The eigenspace is determined using the eigenvalues (eigenvectors) of covariance matrix (i.e. a symmetric matrix) in order to obtain a low dimensional subspace.

-For an unknown input image, the recognition algorithm projects this image to eigenspace and the object is recognised using a space partitioning method, which determines the object and also its position in space according with the number of images that describe the position from the image set [10].
+The eigenspace is determined using the eigenvalues (eigenvectors) of covariance matrix in order to obtain a low dimensional subspace.
+For an unknown input image, the recognition algorithm projects this image to eigenspace and the object is recognised using the space partitioning method, which determines the object and also its position in space according with the number of images that describe the position from the image set [6].

 The image set is normalised in brightness and the background noise removed in order to eliminate the redundant information.
-The eigenspace for the image set is built by computing the largest eigenvalues (eigenvectors) of the set.
+The eigenspace for the image set is built by computing the biggest eigenvalues (eigenvectors) of the set.
 The next step is to project all the images onto eigenspace and we obtain a set of points that characterise the object and the pose in space.
 In order to increase the resolution for position estimation we connected these points in eigenspace and an unknown position can be better approximated.
 The first step could be considered by analogy with neural networks as "learning" and the recognition by space partitioning as "matching".

-In our approach we assume that the objects are not occluded.
+In our approach we consider the objects from images are not occluded.
 Another important problem can be the texture reflectance and this problem is directly connected to the illumination conditions.

-In comparison with other approaches based on geometry recognition (see also [1], [8], [19]) this method is suitable for a large number of objects with different shape geometry.
+In comparison with other approaches based on geometry recognition (see also [1], [4], [14]) this method is suitable for a large number of objects with different shape geometry.